ResearchIT/pronto-user-docs/docs/spack_modules.md

       gcc/7.3.0-xegsmw4

     Help:
-      Satsuma2 is an optimsed version of Satsuma, a tool to reliably align large and complex DNA sequences providing maximum sensitivity (to find all there is to find), specificity (to only find real homology) and speed (to accomodate the billions of base pairs in vertebrate genomes).
+      Satsuma2 is an optimized version of Satsuma, a tool to reliably align large and complex DNA sequences providing maximum sensitivity (to find all there is to find), specificity (to only find real homology) and speed (to accommodate the billions of base pairs in vertebrate genomes).
 ```

 Let's load those modules, and try again: